-We understand that your theme may have some custom fonts that you use to make your site match your aesthetic, why not bring them into Shogun?
-Bringing your custom fonts from your theme is super easy, there can be used on the Text element to make your text look great.
+We understand that your theme may have some custom fonts that you use for your store's branding, why not bring them into Shogun?
+Bringing custom fonts that already exist in your theme is super easy, they can be used on your elements to make your site look great.

 Once the fonts are in your theme, you can add the names of them into the settings section inside Shogun.

 Settings > Fonts (at the bottom) > Add the font name

 The font name is case sensitive, spelling sensitive, and syntax sensitive.
 It should be an exact match to how the

 font-family is written in the font's CSS.
 Some fonts will have single quotations around them (i.e. 'font name'); these should be included in the font name field.

 Once a Custom Font has been added to your Shogun settings, it will appear as an option in the element's font menu.